gadhagod/Hyrule-Compendium-API/docs/regions-api.md

 **Endpoint**: `/regions`

-This endpoint returns information on a single region, given the region's name.
+This endpoint retrieves information on a single region given its name.

 **HTTP Request**:
 ```http